How to get from Langkawi to Kuala Lumpur

 Step 1: Langkawi to Kuala Kedah by Ferry

 If you’re staying at Pantai Cenang, you’ll first have to get to Kuah Jetty, located 20 km east.
-A taxi is your only option.
-The cost for a private ride starts from 40 MYR ($8.00) for the 40-minute journey.
-Alternatively, you can get shared taxis in town for a cheaper price.
+A taxi is your only option, and fares start from 24 MYR ($6.10).

-At Kuah Jetty, ferries bound for Kuala Kedah depart from 07:30-18:00.
-Schedules vary daily, so it’s best to check the latest departure times from the Langkawi Ferry Line website.
-You can also book your ticket on this platform.
+At Kuah Jetty, ferries bound for Kuala Kedah depart from 07:30 – 19:00.
+Schedules vary daily, so it’s best to check the latest departure times on the Langkawi Ferry Line website.
+You can book your ferry tickets through Cuti Cuti Langkawi.
+Rates start at 45 MYR ($11.50) for a journey that lasts for 1h 45m.

 Step 2: Kuala Kedah Ferry Terminal to Alor Setar by Bus

-The bus is much cheaper at only 4 MYR ($0.80) for the 25-minute ride.
-However, buses normally run just once every hour.
+The bus is much cheaper at only 2 MYR ($0.50) for the bus ride that is 20 - 30 minutes long.
+However, buses normally run just once every 2 hours.

-If you don’t have the time, or the patience to wait for the next bus, you can also take a taxi to Alor Setar Station.
-Rates start from 20 MYR ($4.20).
+If you don’t have the time or the patience to wait for the next bus, you can also take a taxi to Alor Setar Station.
+Rates start from 20 MYR ($5.10).

 Step 3: Alor Setar to Kuala Lumpur by Train

-From Alor Setar, you can take the train to travel 435 km south to Kuala Lumpur.
+From Alor Setar, you can take the train to travel to Kuala Lumpur Sentral.

 Schedules differ every day, but there are always at least three trains that operate on this route.
-You can check the latest departure times as well as book your ticket online on EasyBook.
+You can check the latest departure times as well as book your ticket online on KTM website.

 Langkawi to Kuala Lumpur by Train via Kuala Perlis